reflectoring/reflectoring.github.io/_posts/2021-11-11-java-release-notes.md

     Notify[] value();
 }
 ```
-The first thing that we want to do is to create a `repeating annotation`.
+The first thing that we want to do is to create a repeating annotation.
 We create it as regular annotation, but we provide `@Repeatable` annotation to our definitions.
 #### Using Repeating Annotations

-We will show how to use, [previously created](#creating-repeating-annotation), repeating annotation:
+We can add a repating annotation multiple times to the same construct:
 ```java
 @Notify(email="admin@company.com")
 @Notify(email="owner@company.com")